Chern classes in equivariant bordism: The MU -completion theorem via Chern classes

 We write $K(x)$ for the fiber of the morphism $\bMU_G\to\bMU_G[1/x]$.
 Then we define

 The smash product of the morphisms $K(c_i(V))\to\bMU_G$ provides a morphism of $G$-equivariant $\bMU_G$-module spectra

 By general principles, the module $K(G,V)$ only depends on the radical of the ideal generated by the classes $c_1(V),\dots,c_m(V)$.
-But more is true: as a consequence of Theorem \ref{thm:completion} below, $K(G,V)$ is entirely independent, as a $G$-equivariant $\bMU_G$-module, of the faithful representation $V$. \end{con}
+But more is true: As a consequence of Theorem \ref{thm:completion} below, $K(G,V)$ is entirely independent, as a $G$-equivariant $\bMU_G$-module, of the faithful representation $V$. \end{con}

-\begin{prop} Let $V$ be a faithful complex representation of a compact Lie group $G$. \begin{enumerate}[\em (i)] \item The morphism $\epsilon_V:K(G,V)\to \bMU_G$ is an equivalence of underlying non-equivariant spectra. \item For every non-trivial closed subgroup $H$ of $G$, the $H$-geometric fixed point spectrum $\Phi^H(K(G,V))$ is trivial. \end{enumerate} \end{prop} \begin{proof} (i) We set $m=\dim_\mC(V)$.
-The Chern classes $c_1(V),\dots,c_m(V)$ belong to the augmentation ideal of $\bMU_G^*$, so they restrict to 0 in $\bMU_{\{1\}}^*$, and hence the underlying non-equivariant spectrum of $\bMU_G[1/c_i(V)]$ is trivial for each $i=1,\dots,m$.
-Hence the morphisms $K(c_i(V))\to \bMU_G$ are underlying non-equivariant equivalences for $i=1,\dots,m$.
-So also the morphism $\epsilon_V$ is an underlying non-equivariant equivalence.
+\begin{prop} Let $V$ be a faithful complex representation of a compact Lie group $G$. \begin{enumerate}[\em (i)] \item The morphism $\epsilon_V:K(G,V)\to \bMU_G$ is an equivalence of underlying nonequivariant spectra. \item For every nontrivial closed subgroup $H$ of $G$, the $H$-geometric fixed point spectrum $\Phi^H(K(G,V))$ is trivial. \end{enumerate} \end{prop} \begin{proof} (i) We set $m=\dim_\mC(V)$.
+The Chern classes $c_1(V),\dots,c_m(V)$ belong to the augmentation ideal of $\bMU_G^*$, so they restrict to 0 in $\bMU_{\{1\}}^*$, and hence the underlying nonequivariant spectrum of $\bMU_G[1/c_i(V)]$ is trivial for each $i=1,\dots,m$.
+Hence the morphisms $K(c_i(V))\to \bMU_G$ are underlying nonequivariant equivalences for $i=1,\dots,m$.
+So also the morphism $\epsilon_V$ is an underlying nonequivariant equivalence.

-(ii) We let $H$ be a non-trivial closed subgroup of $G$.
+(ii) We let $H$ be a nontrivial closed subgroup of $G$.
 We set $W=V-V^H$, the orthogonal complement of the $H$-fixed points.
 This is a complex $H$-representation with $W^H=0$; moreover, $W$ is nonzero because $H$ acts faithfully on $V$ and $H\ne\{1\}$.
 For $k=\dim_\mC(W)$ we then have

 the second equation uses the fact that adding a trivial representation leaves Chern classes unchanged, by part (ii) of Theorem \ref{thm:CFC main}.